sarisabban/SinfNet/README.md

 1. Follow the same steps as object detection, use the following command to predict/detect:

-`python SinfNet.py --mrcnn_predict WEIGHTS.h5 FILENAME LABELS` example `python SinfNet.py -mp Amoeba.h5 image.jpg Active Inactive`
+`python SinfNet.py --mrcnn_predict WEIGHTS.h5 FILENAME LABELS` example `python SinfNet.py -mp Amoeba.h5 image.jpg BG Active Inactive`

+Always include BG (Background) as the first label.

 #### For classification
 1. Download the relevant weights file (links available in table above) or generate the file from the steps above.